aeternity/hyperchains-contract/README.md

 Hyperchains Contract
 ====================

 Proxy lib for the AEternity project.
-When used as a dependency, provides compiled and ready to use StakingContract.json
+When used as a dependency, provides compiled and ready to use `StakingContract.json`

-The source code (in Sophia programming language) for the contract is in `/priv/SimpleElection.aes`
+The source code (in [Sophia programming language](https://github.com/aeternity/aesophia/blob/lima/docs/sophia.md)) for the contract is in [/contracts/Election.aes](contracts/Election.aes)

-The contract can be included in a rebar project or built and tested as described in "Develop locally" section of this README.
+The contract can be included in a rebar project (as described in section A of this README) or built and tested manually (section B).

-Build
+Usage
 -----

+There are two ways to use the contract provided.

+### A. Automatic building as a rebar3 dependency

 In a basic case there is no need to build it specifically, just dep it in the `rebar.config`: